 The Company sponsors a funded, nonqualified deferred compensation plan (the Restoration Plan) for certain highly compensated employees and Directors participating in the nonqualified deferred compensation plan.
 The IRC currently limits the amounts the Company can pay to certain employees pursuant to the Horizons Plan and the 401(k) Plan.
 The Restoration Plan provides an additional contribution amount calculated as if those contributions were not limited.
-Director-level participation is limited to Horizons Plan contributions lost due to nonqualified deferred compensation.
-At December 31, 2019, the Company accrued \$2,115,000 related to the 2019 plan year, which is expected to be paid in 2020.
-At December 31, 2018, the Company accrued \$1,441,000 related to the 2018 plan year, which was paid in 2019.
+Director-level participation is limited to Horizons Plan contributions lost due to voluntary participation in the nonqualified deferred compensation plan.
+At December 31, 2020, the Company accrued \$1,490,000 related to the 2020 plan year, which is expected to be paid in 2021.
+At December 31, 2019, the Company accrued \$2,115,000 related to the 2019 plan year, which was paid in 2020.
 Amounts are included in accounts payable and accrued expenses in the statutory financial statements.

-F. Multiemployer Plans
+- F. Multiemployer Plans

+Not applicable.

-G. Consolidated/Holding Company Plans
+- G. Consolidated/Holding Company Plans

+Not applicable.

-H. Postemployment Benefits and Compensated Absences
+- H. Postemployment Benefits and Compensated Absences

+Not applicable.

-I. Impact of Medicare Modernization Act on Postretirement Benefits (INT 04-17)
+- I. Impact of Medicare Modernization Act on Postretirement Benefits (INT 04-17)

+Not applicable.